The destructive effects of food addiction

 Create a workout routine.
 When I first began to lose weight, I didn’t join a gym.
 In fact, it wasn’t until a year and a half later that I had access to a gym.

-Also, I worked out for 5–10 minutes per day.
-As a result of working out slowly I grew stronger, built the habit and then I would I add a few minutes here, an extra day there, etc.
+Consider working out for 5–10 minutes per day.
+As a result of working out slowly you’re going to become stronger, build your confidence and built the habit.
+As you strengthen add a few minutes here, an extra day there, etc.

 Think of everything in chunks.